alaaNfissi/SigWavNet-Learning-Multiresolution-Signal-Wavelet-Network-for-Speech-Emotion-Recognition/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 <p align="justify">
-To begin our experiments, we first ensured that our signal has a sampling rate of 16 KHz and is mono-channel in order to standardise our experimental data format.
-Each dataset is segmented as follows: 80\% for training, 10\% for validation, and 10\% for testing based on stratified random sampling which entails categorising the whole population into homogenous groupings known as strata.
-Random samples are then drawn from each stratum unlike basic random sampling which considers all members of a population as equal.
-With an equal possibility of being sampled, it allows us to generate a sample population that best represents the total population being studied as it is used to emphasise distinctions across groups in a population.
-A Grid search is then used to find the appropriate hyperparameters.
-Some hyperparameter optimization approaches are known as "scheduling algorithms".
-These Trial Schedulers have the authority to terminate troublesome trials early, halt trials, clone trials, and alter trial hyperparameters while they are still running.
-Thus, the Asynchronous Successive Halving algorithm (ASHA) was picked because of its high performance.

-We examined four model architectures: CNN-3-GRU, CNN-5-GRU, CNN-11-GRU, and CNN-18-GRU.
-Each model is run for 100 epochs until it converges using Adam.
-As we are not using any pretrained model, the weights of each model are started from scratch.
-The receptive field of our first CNN layer is equal to <em>160</em> which corresponds to <em>(sampling rate / 100)</em> in our case to cover a <em>10-millisecond</em> time span, to be comparable to the window size for many MFCC computations since we transformed all our data to <em>16 KHz</em> representation.
-All source code used to generate the results and figures in the paper are in the `CNN-n-GRU_IEMOCAP` and `CNN-n-GRU_TESS` folders.
-The calculations and figure generation are all run inside [Jupyter notebooks](http://jupyter.org/).
+To ensure consistency and compatibility across our datasets, we first convert all audio signals to a uniform 16 KHz sampling rate and mono-channel format.
+We then divide each dataset into two primary subsets: 90% for training and validation purposes, and the remaining 10% designated for testing as unseen data.
+For the training and validation segments, we implement a 10-fold cross-validation method.
+This partitioning and the allocation within the cross-validation folds leverage stratified random sampling, a method that organizes the dataset into homogenous strata based on emotional categories.
+Unlike basic random sampling, this approach guarantees a proportional representation of each class, leading to a more equitable and representative dataset division.

+In the quest to identify optimal hyperparameters for our model, we utilize a grid search strategy.
+Hyperparameter tuning can be approached in several ways, including the use of scheduling algorithms.
+These schedulers can efficiently manage trials by early termination of less promising ones, as well as pausing, duplicating, or modifying the hyperparameters of ongoing trials.
+For its effectiveness and performance, we have selected the Asynchronous Successive Halving Algorithm (ASHA) as our optimization technique.

-The data preprocessing used in this study is provided in `Data_exploration` folder.
-See the `README.md` files in each directory for a full description.
+The data preprocessing used in this study is provided in the `Data_exploration` folder.
 </p>

 ### Getting the code